• Skip to primary navigation

 Instructions

-• First, preheat your oven to 350° F and line a baking sheet with unbleached parchment paper.
+• First, preheat your oven to 350° F. If using a baking sheet, line it with unbleached parchment paper.

-• Next, chop 8 - 10 medium/large tomatoes into quarters and scoop out the seeds.
-(You can discard the seeds in the compost or wash and dry them to save and sprout.)
+• ext, chop the tomatoes into quarters and use a regular table spoon to scoop out the seeds.
+(You can discard the seeds in the compost or wash and dry them to save and sprout).

-• Once roasted, remove from the oven and let cool.
+Once roasted, remove from the oven and allow to cool.

 Notes